dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Rule_Construction.md

 - `title`:  AppContext title can be a partial or exact match

-- `grammar_name`:  Dragonfly grammar name Needs to be unique
+- `grammar_name`:  Dragonfly grammar name needs to be unique

 - `ccrtype`:  global, app, selfmod, or none

  The types of rule which can be added are detailed further in `doc/readtedocs/CCR.md` with complete examples.
-However here is a summary.
+One rule can only be contained per file.
+However here is a summary:

 **Global CCR Rules**